Nestor Topchy: Archetapas

 In 2012, Topchy received an Idea Fund / Andy Warhol Foundation grant for his project Archetapas-Gastronanza, a collaboration with Robert Rosenberg (AKA Chef Bob) to create a total, edible work of art coupled with scientific inquiry for public consumption via a continuing series of public tasting/performance events wherein participants enter a repurposed shipping container or trailer to be offered an array of geometrically shaped, colored, flavored gelatins and given an opportunity to complete a recorded associative survey whereby a consensus is realized as to which edible sculptures are assigned specific archetypal significance.

 Archetapas is an evolving menu of colored, flavored geometric shapes, Demes derived from the Demekosm, a drawing system of interlocking circles and lines from which much the worlds geometries have been and are traditionally derived.

-"We are introducing a gustatory element to create a total, edible work of art for public consumption and scientific inquiry in order to establish an interdependent connection conjoining universal design, color and flavor, an emergent, distinct order, an iconic art gleaned following series of public pate de fruit tasting/performance/events wherein participants enter a specially re-purposed trailer to be offered Archetapas from the menu, until a consensus is realized as to which shapes are ultimately assigned specific archetypal significance; together we will name it.

-Via this survey an integral, edible corpus will be established and a subject fitting each shape defined.
+The project introduces a gustatory element to create an edible work of art for public engagement and study.
+Participants enter a repurposed trailer to sample Archetapas from the menu, contributing to the assignment of specific shapes with archetypal significance.
+Through this process, an edible corpus is established, and each shape is defined with a corresponding subject.